kikidawson/CV/README.md

 - ***Manager*** (May 2017 to November 2017)
 - ***Floor Supervisor*** (September 2016 - May 2017)

 The customer counter showed that footfall had increased during my time as manager.
-I had put some promotional incentives in place but the regular customers said they had started making more visits because they enjoyed the environment when I was around.
-This made me realise that my success was at the detriment of the customers and I couldn't stay much longer after that.
+I implemented some promotional incentives and increased customer engagement, which positively affected loyalty.
+Customers frequently mentioned that they thought I had improved the atmosphere on the shopfloor.

 When I arrived, all the machine checks were done by hand and recorded on paper.
 Unsurprisingly, this led to lots of errors and our result estimate was usually out by about £30 a week.
 I started recording everything in a spreadsheet and our estimates were only out by pennies.

-Unfortunately, dealing with angry and upset customers was a daily part of this job.
-I honed a lot of my soft skills including giving bad news.
-I was always firm but stayed kind.
+I am resilient and often used my empathy, patience and compassion when dealing with confrontation and conflict which was commonplace.

 #### Chinese Educators
 - ***Au Pair*** (May 2016 - August 2016)